Our diaspora pod, librenet, is the first service we ever set up and got online when the team that today is named LibreOps was initially formed.

 We are a small team, working voluntarily, in a non-hierarchical way and depend on financial contributions from people who trust and support us into running all of our services.
 We are always available and open for communication at our Matrix channel.

 If you value our work, please consider supporting us.
-We only rely to our contributors.
+We only rely on our contributors.